koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 So I change the first test from `xit` to `it`.
 The test is `should be able to create a file`.

-This is a case to create a file using `file` component.

 Let's run again with `watch` option.